 - Nearly all portions of the trails are accessible.
 Disabled users could be in a wheelchair, or a "racing chair."
 Both are about twice as wide as a bicycle and neither are as maneuverable as a bicycle.

-- A disabled trail user may not have an obvious handicap.
+- A trail user may not have an obvious disability.
 They may have hearing or vision problems.
 Some may have a problem with their balance.

-- Disabled trail users may need an extra bit of courtesy when they interact with horses and riders since they cannot ambulate without the vehicle, so they can't yield off the trail.
+- Trail users with a disability may need an extra bit of courtesy when they interact with horses and riders since they cannot ambulate without the vehicle, so they can't yield off the trail.

-- An inline-skater overtaking a handicapped person should shorten their stride, so that the handicapped trail user can change direction or steer away or around the blade-user.
+- An inline-skater overtaking another trail user with a disability should shorten their stride, so that the other trail user can change direction or steer away or around the blade-user.

 Trail Use for Walkers